mediachain/mediachain/rfc/mediachain-rfc-4.md

   can manage its own end users, ultimately signs statement blocks propagating in the network, but cannot grant direct publishing permissions
- moderator: can grant publish permissions granting moderator rights: a number of moderators signing (could be some majority) or the owner of the namespace
+ moderator:
+  can grant publish permissions
+  can revoke publish permissions it can granted
+ ownership:
+  namespace owners can grant modrerator rights group initially owned by creator co-ownership by granting ownership in co-owned namespaces, moderation rights can be granted by any owner or some majority of them, depending on policy moderation revocation by similar policy

 Namepsace hierarchy:
+ namespace ownership:
- namespace ownership: can create subnamespaces and grant moderator rights
+  can create subnamespaces, and grant ownership
+ permission:
- permission: grant create namespace
+  grant create namespace

 makes identities for curated namespaces expensive to obtain;
 certificate revocation mechanisms